DataDog/integrations-core/docs/dev/new_check_howto.md

 * It must derive from `AgentCheck`
 * It must provide a method with this signature: `check(self, instance)`

 Checks are organized in regular Python packages under the `datadog_checks` namespace, so your code should live under `my_check/datadog_checks/my_check`.
-The only requirement is that the name of the package has to be the same as the check name, `my_check` in this case.
-The name of the Python modules within that package and the name of the class implementing the check can be whatever instead.
+The only requirement is that the name of the package has to be the same as the check name.
+There are no particular restrictions on the name of the Python modules within that package, nor the the name of the class implementing the check.

 ### Implement check logic

-Let's say we want to collect a service check that sends `OK` when we are able to find a certain string in the body of a web page, `WARNING` if we can access the page but can't find the string and `CRITICAL` if we can't reach the page at all.
+Let's say we want to collect a service check named `my_check` that sends `OK` when we are able to find a certain string in the body of a web page, `WARNING` if we can access the page but can't find the string, and `CRITICAL` if we can't reach the page at all.

 The code would look like this: